 By default OpenShift supports development in Ruby, Python, PHP, Perl, and Java, and the option to add any language you choose.
 Using OpenShift, it's easy to streamline your app development, testing, and deployment processes, while reducing the amount of time spent on monitoring and operations work.
 Its focus is on enabling developers to quickly release apps, with available features like application cloning, version support, and automatic scaling.

 Because it's already been purchased for the server, RHEL won't generally add to your monthly hosting fees.
 However, depending on the package you select (including some dedicated hosting packages that allow you to purchase and install your own OS for maximum configurability and control), you may have to purchase a subscription or other license to use RHEL on your Web server.
 As always, check with your host before signing on the dotted line.

 Red Hat Hosting Frequently Asked Questions

-It all depends on your needs, but there is another thing to consider.
-Red Hat’s business model revolves around support rather than one-time software purchases.
-This means it could make more sense for some organisations.
-However, while Red Hat Enterprise Linux (RHEL) is sometimes touted as a “free alternative” – you need to bear in mind that it simply has a different business model.
+Red Hat's business model revolves around support rather than one-time software purchases.
+This means it could make more sense for some organizations.
+However, while Red Hat Enterprise Linux (RHEL) is sometimes touted as a "free alternative" — you need to bear in mind that it simply has a different business model.